regosen/get_cover_art/README.md

                         or {album}-{artist}.jpg

 behavior options:
-  --test, --no_embed    scan and download only, don't embed artwork --no_download         embed only previously-downloaded artwork --clear               clear artwork from audio file (regardless of finding art) --force               overwrite existing artwork --verbose             print verbose logging --no_skip             don't skip previously-scanned files
+  --test, --no-embed    scan and download only, don't embed artwork --no-download         embed only previously-downloaded artwork --clear               clear artwork from audio file (regardless of finding art) --force               overwrite existing artwork --verbose             print verbose logging --no-skip             don't skip previously-scanned files --throttle THROTTLE   number of seconds to wait if request is rejected

 filter options:
-  --skip_artwork SKIP_ARTWORK
+  --skip-artwork SKIP_ARTWORK
-                        (maintained between runs) file listing destination art files to skip --skip_artists SKIP_ARTISTS
+                        (maintained between runs) file listing destination art files to skip --skip-artists SKIP_ARTISTS
-                        file listing artists to skip --skip_albums SKIP_ALBUMS
+                        file listing artists to skip --skip-albums SKIP_ALBUMS
                         file listing albums to skip
 ```
 if you omit `path`, it will scan the current working directory

-_Pro Tip:_ You can run with `--test` first, then browse/prune the downloaded artwork, then run again with `--no_download` to embed only the artwork you didn't prune.
+_Pro Tip:_ You can run with `--test` first, then browse/prune the downloaded artwork, then run again with `--no-download` to embed only the artwork you didn't prune.

 ### From the Python Environment
 ```